 Remember, children are also expected to be reading and practising their spellings weekly.

-The children will receive Snape Wood Pride Points now instead of Super Points.
-Your child will be rewarded Pride Points just like they were with Super Points, and can use their points to buy prizes in the new Pride Points shop!
+The children will receive Snape Wood Pride Points for their achievements in school.
+Children can use their points to buy prizes in the Pride Points shop.

 PRIDE stands for:

 Reading is very important for children.
 We wish for all children to enjoy reading and to become fluent readers.
 To encourage this, please take time to read with your child for at least five minutes each day and log this in their reading diary.
 Please remember to send in your child's reading diary everyday.

 We will let you know which days we have P.E once it has been confirmed.